deepinv/deepinv/docs/source/deepinv.loss.rst

 ^^^^^^^^^^

 This submodule contains different transforms which can be used for data augmentation or together with the equivariant losses.
 The projective transformations formulate the image transformations using the pinhole camera model, from which various transformation subgroups can be derived.
 See the self-supervised example for a demonstration.
+Note these require ``kornia`` installed.

 .. autosummary::
    :toctree: stubs